jailbirt/theeye-docs/README.md

 A monitor is used to check services' or resources' status.
 You can use this status information to take actions (e.g. run a task, send notification).
 You can always customize the time between checks.

-There're five kind of monitors you can set up from TheEye.
-Stats, Script, API/Web Check, Process and File.
+There're five kind of monitors you can set up from TheEye: Stats, Script, API/Web Check, Process and File.
 Check the monitors documentation:
 [Monitors](https://github.com/theeye-io/theeye-docs/blob/master/monitors.md)

 # Tasks